Recorded widely across much of Britain, perhaps more frequent further north; not recorded from south-west England to date (Musgrove, 2023).

 A largely black and red species.
 The antennae are setiform, dark at the base and paler at the apex.
 The stigma of the fore wing is black, or nearly so.
 The head has clear punctures above and has a bronzy reflection in some lights.
 The thorax is largely black above and below and the abdomen is black at the base and apex with red tergites inbetween.
+Adults are often found in birch woodlands where the adults hunt for prey on trees.

 Size: 9 - 10mm